vinay-debug/library_api/README.md

 # Note

-This repo is created to serve a boilerplate code based on [REAN Foundation's ReanCare service repository](https://github.com/REAN-Foundation/reancare-service)
+This repo is created for library management with two roles admin and user.

 # Usage